blbadger/blbadger.github.io/language-representations.md

 which is semantically similar (tragedies are sad and the color 'blue' is often colloqially used to mean the same)

-Using the full 12 transformer blocks of GPT-2, followed by the language modeling head (parameters $N=2000, \eta=0.001$), we can recover inputs that yield the same output character as our original prompt but are completely different.
+Using the full 12 transformer blocks of an untrained GPT-2, followed by the language modeling head (parameters $N=2000, \eta=0.001$), we can recover inputs that yield the same output character as our original prompt but are completely different.
 For example both $a_g$ of

 $$
 \mathtt{coastline \; DVDs \; isIGHTweak} \\